lksenel/mrirecon/README.md

+# mrirecon

+This repository contains the codes and demos for the techniques developed at ICON Lab @ Bilkent University.
+These are mainly the methods we develop for accelerated magnetic resonance imaging.

+You are encouraged to modify/distribute the code.
+However, please acknowledge this code and cite the corresponding papers appropriately.
+The

-# ReCat
+# ReCaT

-This is a collection of Matlab functions and demos to demonstrate the techniques described in the following paper:
+This is the code and demos for [the following paper](https://onlinelibrary.wiley.com/doi/abs/10.1002/mrm.26902):

-Biyik E, Ilicak E, Çukur T. Reconstruction by calibration over tensors for multi‐coil multi‐acquisition balanced SSFP imaging.
+Biyik E, Ilicak E, �ukur T. Reconstruction by calibration over tensors for multi-coil multi-acquisition balanced SSFP imaging.
 Magn Reson Med 2017. doi: 10.1002/mrm.26902.

-You are encouraged to modify/distribute this code.
-However, please acknowledge this code and cite the paper appropriately.
 This code utilizes and requires SPIRiT library and TensorLab package.

 ## Demos

 ```matlab
 	demo_ReCat.m : Demonstrates the LSQR implementation of ReCat.

 	demo_MLCC.m  : Demonstrates multi-linear coil compression in comparison to geometric decomposition coil compression (Zhang et. al, "Coil Compression for Accelerated Imaging with Cartesian Sampling").
 ```

-For any questions, comments and contributions, please contact Tolga Cukur (cukur[at]ee.bilkent.edu.tr)

 (c) ICON Lab 2017